glennj/exercism.io/c/resistor-color/README.md

 # Resistor Color

+Welcome to Resistor Color on Exercism's C Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
 For this exercise, you need to know two things about them: